The website www.skymaps.com provides a

 the remains of dead stars to entire galaxies.

-The CSIRO Australia Telescope National Facility operates a group of
+The CSIRO Australia Telescope National Facility operates a

-Parkes Observatory consists of a 64m telescope which is used as an
+Telescope.
+The ATNF Parkes Observatory consists of a 64m telescope

-independent instrument, and networked with other Australian and
+which is used as an independent instrument, and networked with other

-international radio telescopes for VLBI.
+Australian and international radio telescopes for VLBI.

-The Automated Patrol Telescope (APT) is a wide-field CCD imaging
+The Automated Patrol Telescope (APT) is a wide-field CCD

-Siding Spring Observatory, Australia.
+Wales at Siding Spring Observatory, Australia.

-The Australian National University runs the following telescopes: 2.3m
+The Australian National University runs the following

-at Siding Springs ; 74in at Mount Stromlo ; 50in at Mount Stromlo ; 40in
+telescopes: 2.3m at Siding Springs ; 74in at Mount Stromlo ; 50in at

-at Siding Springs ; 24in at Siding Springs.
+Mount Stromlo ; 40in at Siding Springs ; 24in at Siding Springs.

-SUMSS is a deep radio survey of the entire sky south of declination
+SUMSS is a deep radio survey of the entire sky south of

-operating at 843MHz and recording right-circular polarization.
+Telescope, operating at 843MHz and recording right-circular

 SUMSS matches (approximately) the resolution and depth of the NRAO-VLA

 Sky Survey (NVSS).
-The principal data products are mosaics which cover a
+The principal data products are mosaics which cover

-centres in the north.
-The resolution is 45" x 45"/sin(dec),
+NVSS centres in the north.
+The resolution is 45" x 45"/sin(dec), and

-and the rms noise limit varies from 1.3 to 2mJy/beam (lower toward the
+the rms noise limit varies from 1.3 to 2mJy/beam (lower toward the

 south celestial pole).